Thirtybird/YACMiner/README.md

 	the same time?
 	A: No, yacminer keeps a database of the block it's working on to ensure it does not work on stale blocks, and having different blocks from two networks would make it invalidate the work from each other.
+You can have a failover pool that mines a different coin though if you desire.

 	Q: Can I configure YACMiner to mine with different login credentials or pools for each separate device?